Currently my favorite YouTube channel is “3Blue1Brown“, created by Grant Sanderson.

 The analog of a cone in two dimensions is just an upside-down “V-shape”, the analog of a sphere is a circle, and the analog of a plane is a line.
 It will also be simplest to put the vertex of the cone at the origin and situate the cone to be symmetric with respect to the vertical axis.
 The two-dimensional picture that corresponds to the three-dimensional visuals in Grant’s video is shown below.
 It will be beneficial to label the horizontal axis with x and the vertical axis with z.

-Our main goals are: 1) to determine how k and r are related so that the green circles are tangent to the blue lines (we will determine k as a function of r), 2) to determine how the points of intersection of the green circles and the blue lines depend on r, 3) to determine how r, for both circles, depends on m and b so that both circles are tangent to the red line, and 4) to determine how the points of tangency of the green circles with the red line depend on m and b.
+Our main goals are: 1) to determine how and are related so that the green circles are tangent to the blue lines (we will determine as a function of ), 2) to determine how the points of intersection of the green circles and the blue lines depend on , 3) to determine how , for both circles, depends on and so that both circles are tangent to the red line, and 4) to determine how the points of tangency of the green circles with the red line depend on and

 Using the quadratic formula here gives: